knpuniversity/rest/knpu/episode2/creating-tokens-in-the-api.rst

 for now I'm just going to comment that line out.
 I don't want to take the time to build the endpoint to view a single token.
 I'll let you handle that.
 Let's the test, perfect it passes!

+Since we're not checking to see if the password is valid, let's add another scenario for that.
+We can copy most of the working scenario but we'll change a couple of things.

+Instead of the right password we'll send something different.
+And instead of 201 this time it's going to be a 401.Remember whenever we have an error response we are always returning that API Problem format.
+Great!
+So let's run just this one scenario which starts on line 21.
+And again, we're expecting it to fail, but I like to see my failures before I actually do the code.
+Yes, failing!

+In our controller we need to check to see if the password is correct for the user.
+But hey, let's not do that, Silex can help us with some of this straightforward logic.
+In my main ``Application`` class, where I configure my security, I've already setup things to allow http basic to happen.
+By adding this little key here, when the http basic username and password come into the request, the Silex security system will automatically look up the user object and deny access if they have the wrong password.
+It's kind of like our API token system, but instead of sending a token it's going to be reading it off of the http basic username and password headers.
+That's pretty handy.

+That means that in the controller, if we need the actual user object we don't need to query for it - the security system already did that for us.
+We can just say ``$this->getLoggedInUser()``.
+We don't really know if the user logged in via HTTP basic or passed a token, and frankly we don't care.
+And since we need our user to be logged in for this endpoint, we can use our nice ``$this->enforceUserSecurity()`` function.
+Perfect, let's try that out.

+And it passes with almost no effort!